 Make your cocktails make a statement with these easy holiday garnishes for drinks!
 From fruits and herbs to spices and candies, here are more than 80 festive ways to dress up your libations for holiday parties and seasons drinking.

-If you’re having a friend over, a cute straw or even a lime wedge on the edge of the glass can make all the difference in making your cocktail feel professional.
+Garnishes are the key to making gorgeous cocktails that impress.
+If you’re having a party or even just a friend over, a cute straw or even a lime wedge perched on the edge of the glass can make all the difference in making your cocktail feel that much more special and inviting.

+Honestly, even if it’s just my husband and me at home, sometimes I will still garnish the cocktail!
 It doesn’t have to be super fancy, but a garnish always makes homemade drinks feel like they’re from the snazziest bar in town.
+And there are tons of ways to do it.

+In the picture above, I used a cinnamon stick, a piece of star anise, a piece of orange zest and a big ice cube made with tea to garnish my favorite chai old-fashioned.
 Did I need all of it?
 No, technically not.
-It will taste great all on its own with just bourbon, bitters and pumpkin spice syrup.
+It will taste great all on its own with just bourbon, bitters and chai syrup.

-So in that cocktail above?
 The orange zest brings a bit of tart citrus flavor and scent, to add to the bourbon and bitters.
 The cinnamon stick pulls out the warm spice notes.
 The smell is just as important as taste, and these two garnishes pull double duty.
+The ice may crackle or rattle in the glass.
+The temperature will be cool.
+The texture will be smooth.
+And, it’s a pretty

 80+ holiday cocktail garnishes